brettchalupa/projectbook/src/_introduction.md

 ## Reading Order

+The order of the chapters in each section is loosely based on my perceived difficulty of them.
+My judgement may be off in some cases, but I think that's a pretty good bet.

-Command Line Interfaces (CLIs) are first because I think they're generally a nice place to start because they don't require graphic rendering and a GUI.
+[Command Line Interfaces (CLIs)](./command-line-interfaces/_introduction.md) are first because I think they're generally a nice place to start because they don't require graphic rendering and a GUI.
 This makes their interfaces quite a bit simpler since there are only so many forms of input and output.

 Some types of projects won't make sense for certain technologies.
 If you want to learn HTML, then ideas for CLIs won't be much help for you.
+Check out [Websites](./websites/_introduction.md) instead.

 However, don't read this book as you would a normal linear book.
 It's instead meant to be a place to browse around, experiment, find inspiration, and start hacking away and learning.